leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 });
 ```

-Since the :comment part of the route was interpreted by the middleware that put the result from mongoose into the `req.comment` object, all we have to do is to return the JSON back to the client in the GET route.
+Since the :comment route parameter was automatically inserted into the `req.comment` object, all we have to do is to return the JSON back to the client in the `Get Comment` route.

-The :comment part of the URL will be the ID given to the comment in mongo.
-So, you should be able to list all the objects in the database using the GET `/comments` route and request a specific comment using the GET `comments/:comment` route.

-Use curl to try it out and make sure it is working. (_Note: your IDs will be different._)
+Use curl to try it out and make sure it is working.
+You will need to restart your server to make sure the latest code is running. (_Note: your IDs will be different._)

 ```sh
 ➜  ~ curl http://localhost:3000/comments